 - Oat hay: It is another excellent feed for horses.
 But the price of this hay depends on the area where it grows.
 Sometimes, it has fewer proteins and more calcium and phosphorus.

 - Alfalfa hay: It is one of the best feeds for horses.
-It provides, on average, 21 percent protein compared to ten percent in most grass hay.
+It provides, on average, 21 percent protein compared to 10 percent in most grass hay.
 It is also full of calories and rich in calcium and other nutrients.
 Horses typically love alfalfa, and it provides more energy than other hay sources.
 Because of this, it takes less to feed horses when it comes to alfalfa.

 Many landowners in our region lease their property for hay cultivation.
-When the sun is shining and the temperatures are favorable, tractors are in the fields cutting, fluffing, and baling hay until dark.
+When the sun is shining, and the temperatures are favorable, tractors are in the fields cutting, fluffing, and baling hay until dark.

 But when we have a lot of rain or cold weather, the pastures are vacant; no hay is harvested, and the price of hay skyrockets.
 You can pick up bales in the fields for a dollar or have them delivered for three dollars during good hay seasons.

 When it’s a poor season, the price for the same bale is two or three times more expensive.
-Sometimes it’s impossible to find locally, so horse owners order hay from out-of-state producers.
+Sometimes, it’s impossible to find locally, so horse owners order hay from out-of-state producers.

 Shortly after a hurricane ruined most of the hay crop and damaged equipment, we joined others and ordered hay by the eighteen-wheeler loads.
 We met the driver in a grocery store parking lot and divided up the hay bales.

-What types of hay are the most expensive?
+What Types of Hay are the Most Expensive?

 The most expensive type of hay is alfalfa.
 Alfalfa is significantly more than other types of hay.
 There are several reasons for this high price tag.
 First, alfalfa is high-quality hay that is rich in nutrients.